What is TikTok? Why Is It So Popular?

-In 2020, TikTok is the newest contender for the throne.
-A mix of music lip-syncing and micro-video content, TikTok is not an easy platform to understand at first glance.
+In 2020, the mobile app TikTok is the newest contender for the throne.
+A mix of music, lip sync videos, and micro-video content, TikTok is not an easy platform to understand at first glance.
 It has even led to the growth of the competitor platform Triller, which aims to take some of the attention away from the app.

 TikTok is still undiscovered territory for anyone over the age of 25.
-Extremely popular with Generation Z, TikTok is a glimpse into what it means to be growing up in today’s hyper-connected world.
-The vast majority of users on Facebook today at aged 40 plus, while Instagram is more popular with users aged 20-40.
+Extremely popular with Gen Z , TikTok is a glimpse into what it means to be growing up in today’s hyper-connected world.
+The vast majority of users on Facebook today at aged 40 plus , while Instagram is more popular with users aged 20-40.

 In this article, we will look at the history of TikTok, who owns TikTok, and how users and advertisers are benefitting from the platform.

 - As of late 2019, the userbase of TikTok users had reached 800 Million .
 It is estimated to reach over a billion users in 2020.